h3ll0clar1c3/h3ll0clar1c3.github.io/_posts/2020-06-11-SLAE_Assignment_1.md

 #### POC (Assembly Code)
 ------

-The Assembly code is compiled by assembling with Nasm and linking with the following bash script whilst outputting an executable binary:
+The Assembly code is compiled by assembling with Nasm, and linking with the following bash script whilst outputting an executable binary:

 ```bash
 osboxes@osboxes:~/Downloads/SLAE$ cat compile.sh